Wednesday, July 24, 2024

 The agrarian states in the South obviously balked, but Mifflin had anticipated this.
 A militia composed of the willing - not only the Pennamites from the Central State's expanded realm but also New England abolitionists, had already been dispatched south, going plantation to plantation, intercepting riders bringing news of their approach, and most importantly - conducting rendition of slaveowners.
 This is the most difficult part of Thomas Mifflin's legacy, but the results are not in dispute.
 When the brigade officer met with the plantation owner, the owner would be asked to sign a document freeing his slaves, and a petition to be submitted to the Final Congress demanding the abolition of slavery throughout the nation.
 Of course, most refused; they were then brought north, themselves to work in the chilly fields of Lancaster and Berks County and building roads and digging canals, with the only condition required for their release - signing those two documents.
 By 1785 there were few enough holdouts that the Emancipation Act was passed, closing a stained chapter of our history.

 The British were no idle spectators and indeed, had expected the experiment in self-government to fail from its first days.
 Caught by surprise, they had provided only nominal aid to the Yankees in the fall of 1784, but they were taken off guard; not so the following year.
 The wealthy plantation owners of Virginia met with the British naval officers who came up that state's rivers at night, and the Battle of Williamsburg was a narrow Pennamite victory, when a detachment of troops came upon a squadron of British ships at anchor.
 Of the owners who were sought and captured as a result of their foreign involvement, we mostly remember Washington, whose service to the cause of independence will be forever marred by his willingness to consort with the enemy to keep human beings in chains.
-One wonders how long, in some other world, some of our other Virginian First Fathers would have continued the institution of slavery without the example of Washington to encourage them to emancipate.
+One wonders how long, in some other world, some of our other Virginian First Fathers (Titan oldngods to Mifflin, Patterson and Montgomery's Greek pantheon) would have continued the institution of slavery without the example of Washington to encourage them to emancipate.
 This incident resulted in the transfer of Virginia's mountain counties and Trans-Ohio lands to Pennsylvania, a transaction encoded directly in the Charter, and the Central State took the final form it has today.

 The High Governor's two official residences.
 Above, at Ocean City in The Shore and below, in South Mountain, Berks County.